≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-Since 2014, the profit of GM’s non-consolidated affiliates under the Automotive China JVs has significantly declined, suggesting an increasingly challenging automobile market in China and overseas.
+Since 2014, the profit of GM’s non-consolidated affiliates under the Automotive China JVs has significantly declined, suggesting an increasingly challenging environment of the automobile market in China and overseas.

 Back To Table Of Contents